pyinvoke/invoke/docs/concepts/cli/background.rst

 * Give the parser deep knowledge of the flags involved so that when it encounters ``--flag value task`` it knows that ``--flag`` is supposed to have a value after it.
-This can be done 100% explicitly, as with ``argparse``, or can be inferred from the task definition.
-We can't hand off any work to ``argparse``, though, as we must do all parsing ourselves.
+This can be done explicitly (as with ``argparse``) or can be inferred from the task definition.
+We can't hand off any work to an existing parser lib, though, as we must do all parsing ourselves.
 * Add special syntax to denote task names, e.g.::

     $ invoke --global-opts task1: --kwarg value task2: --task2-opts